-It’s a good idea to visit the dentist regularly to check for oral health issues, but did you know that these visits can also detect heart disease or diabetes?
-Your oral health is connected to your overall health, and sometimes a symptom in the mouth can be a sign of illness elsewhere in the body.
+It’s a good idea to visit the dentist regularly to check for oral health issues, but did you know that these visits may also detect heart disease or diabetes?
+Your oral health is connected to your overall wellbeing, and sometimes a symptom in the mouth can be a sign of illness elsewhere in the body.

-Here are 5 medical conditions that our Grand Rapids family dentist can spot just from your routine dental exam.
+Here are 5 medical conditions our dentist may be able to spot from your routine dental exam.

 1. Cardiovascular Disease

-Many patients with heart disease are also diagnosed with gum disease.
+Many patients with heart disease are also diagnosed with periodontal (gum) disease.
 If you have been diagnosed with periodontal disease, you are at higher risk for gum-borne bacteria being able to enter the bloodstream and flow into your heart.

 If you have a family history of cardiovascular disease, you’ll want to let Dr. Suk Jun Yun know so he can better monitor the condition of your teeth and gums.
 If you have coronary artery disease, the last thing you need is dental plaque traveling through your arteries.

 People with diabetes are often vulnerable to infection, which is why they may have gum disease.
 Gum disease is caused by untreated plaque buildup on your teeth and gums and can develop into the more serious periodontal disease.
-While gingivitis can be reversed by adopting a healthy oral hygiene routine and having teeth professionally cleaned, periodontitis is a life-long condition.
+While gingivitis can be reversed by practicing good oral hygiene and having teeth professionally cleaned, periodontitis is a life-long condition.

-If you have a family history of diabetes, you’ll want to let Dr. Suk Jun Yun know so he can easily spot tooth loss.like bleeding gums, receding gums, swollen gums, bad breath, and
+If you have a family history of diabetes, you’ll want to let Dr. Suk Jun Yun know so he can easily spotlike bleeding gums, receding gums, swollen gums, bad breath, and tooth loss.

 4. Oral Cancer

 The American Cancer Society estimates over 50,000 Americans will get oral or throat cancer by the end of the year.
-Thankfully, oral cancer screenings are designed to catch in its early stages so you have the best chance of survival.
+Thankfully, oral cancer screenings are designed to detect oral cancer in its early stages so you have the best chance of survival.

-You are at higher risk for getting mouth cancer if you have a history of using tobacco products or abusing alcohol, which is why it’s important you fill out an accurate medical history for us.
-During your routine dental exam, Dr. Suk Jun Yun will be able to do an oral cancer screening and check the inside of your mouth for suspicious patches or lumps.
+You are at higher oral cancer screening and check the inside of your mouth for suspicious patches or lumps.if you have a history of using tobacco products or abusing alcohol, which is why it’s important you fill out an accurate medical history for us.
+During your routine dental exam, Dr. Suk Jun Yun will be able to do an

 5. Some Eating Disorders